 Senior leadership wanted to make gradual changes to their departments so ACT Lab could be more fully supported, and needed a larger awareness of what that support entailed.
 To do that the organization needed some direction on where they were going.

-To have a clear target of their 5-year plan, ACT Lab needed a vision statement.
+To have a clear target of their 5-year plan, ACT Lab needed a vision and a pithy statement to encapsulate what they were after.
 In identifying the need for a vision statement, they also discovered a need for mission statement.
 I facilitated a number of conversations to craft a mission and vision statement for ACT Lab along with a list of goals, wants, and outcomes for the next five years.

 While the senior leaders met to work on vision and mission statements, I also met with the two sponsors of the project and coached them individually.